Something went wrong

 • If myocardial tracer uptake is visually present on SPECT, proceed to Step 2, semi-quantitative visual grading.
 If no myocardial tracer uptake is present on SPECT, the visual grade is 02

-99mTc-PYP planar and SPECT/CT fusion showing myocardial uptake Illustrative representation.STEP 2
+99mTc-PYP SPECT/CT fusion showing myocardial uptake5|| Illustrative representation.

-Semi-quantitative grading to distinguish AL from ATTR cardiac amyloidosis (1- or 3-hour approach)2#
+Semi-quantitative grading to distinguish AL from ATTR cardiac amyloidosis (1- or 3-hour approach)2

 Once myocardial tracer activity is confirmed on SPECT, the degree of activity can be characterized using the following scale:

-PYP imaging is used as an adjunct to diagnosis after ruling out AL. AL is ruled out by testing for presence of monoclonal protein via serum and urine protein electrophoresis with immunofixation and serum free light chain assay.
+PYP imaging is used as an adjunct to diagnosis after ruling out AL. AL is ruled out by testing for the presence of monoclonal protein via serum and urine protein electrophoresis with immunofixation and serum free light chain assay.

 Heart/contralateral lung (H/CL) uptake ratio assessment (when applicable)2